carvoyant/api-documentation/source/sample-integrations/smartthings/smartthings.rst

 Test It Out
 ~~~~~~~~~~~

-In order to test that your actions are working properly, open up the `Traffic Simulator <https://sandbox-simulator.carvoyant.com>`_ and log in with the same credentials that you authorized within SmartThings.
+In order to test that your actions are working properly, open up the `Traffic Simulator <https://sandbox-simulator.carvoyant.com>`_ and log in with the same Carvoyant credentials that you authorized within SmartThings.
 You are going to simulate two trips, one driving to your location and one driving away from your location.
 First make sure that the vehicle you are simulating is the same one that you have configured within SmartThings.
 You can change it using the drop down in the top right of the screen if necessary.

 Driving To Your Location
 ^^^^^^^^^^^^^^^^^^^^^^^^